 - Wear a mask and maintain social distancing while on trails.
 Review our COVID-19 travel protocols to help ensure a safe visit

 Did you know about 94% of Maine's forest land is privately owned?

 But more than half of it is open to public recreation.
-To keep this good thing going, be sure to venture out responsibly by always checking postings first and treating the land with respect.
+To keep this good thing going, be sure to venture out respectfully and responsibly by always asking landowners for permission and checking postings first.

 Resources to Plan a Safe Trip

 Here are a few of our favorite ways to enjoy snowy winter days.